Olivia Johnson

 Click HERE for further information and Tickets!

 Before moving to Germany, Johnson competed in the 40th Annual Cooper-Bing Competition Finals where she placed 4th.
 During the 2023-2024 season, Ms. Johnson had the privilege of making her debut at The Metropolitan Opera as an Alto I soloist in X: The Life and Times of Malcolm X by Anthony Davis.
+Afterwards, she returned to Seattle Opera to reprise the same role in their production of Malcolm X. Then a few weeks later Ms. Johnson returned to the West Coast to make her debut with Berkeley Symphony as the mezzo soprano soloist for Laura Karpaman’s Ask Your Mama.
 Ms. Johnson is also honored to be a recipient of the Bagby Foundation Career Grant this season.
-The grant is awarded to support emerging artists that show great promise within the music industry.
+The grant is awarded to support the studies of emerging artists that show great promise within the music field.

 Click HERE for Full Bio!